BrianDeGuzmanPhilips/Cambridge-Experience-Lab/README.md

 ## Starting up the hardware on the 6th Floor

-There's a Media Wall Basic instruction in the repo here:
+There's a Media Wall Basic instruction in the repo [here](CX%20Media%20Wall%20Basic%20Instr_02-2021.pdf).

 ## Prerequisites